Robust Image Stitching with Optimal Plane: Experiment

-\textbf{Dataset} The datasets used in our experiments consist of two main parts: the UDIS-D dataset and a collection of classic image stitching datasets.
+The datasets used in our experiments consist of two main parts: the UDIS-D dataset and a collection of classic image stitching datasets.
 The UDIS-D dataset contains 10,440 pairs of training samples and 1,106 pairs of testing samples.
 The classic image stitching dataset comprises 147 pairs of images across a variety of scenes, primarily sourced from \cite{lin2015adaptive,chang2014shape,chen2016natural,li2017parallax,herrmann2018object}.
-A detailed description of the collected classic stitching dataset can be found in the supplementary materials.
+It covers a wide variety of stitching scenarios, including varying parallax, moving objects, significant illumination differences, and different aspect ratios.